openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 have in their production environments.
 Over time, we may be able to move some of those tests to more automated systems, including Packet, if it makes sense.

+#### Bootstrap cleanup tests

+A goal of this enhancement is to ensure that the host does not contain any of the temporary bootstrapping files after OpenShift is running.
+During bootstrapping, it is necessary to copy some of the unwanted files into the host temporarily.
+A test will be created to verify that the host does not retain those files after the cluster is successfully launched.
+The test will run either as part of the end-to-end job described above, or as part of a separate job.

 ### Graduation Criteria